Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Dayboro had a median income of $57,034 and an average income of $74,866.
-This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Dayboro would be approximately $65,013 (median) and $85,340 (average) as of September 2025.
-According to the 2021 Census, household incomes in Dayboro rank at the 87th percentile ($2,378 weekly).
-The earnings profile shows that 31.9% of the population fall within the $1,500 - 2,999 income range, reflecting patterns seen in the broader area where 33.3% similarly occupy this range.
-A substantial proportion of high earners (37.5%) are above $3,000/week, indicating strong economic capacity throughout the suburb.
-After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Dayboro SA2 had a median income of $57,034 and an average income of $74,866.
+This is higher than Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth since financial year 2022, current estimates for Dayboro SA2 are approximately $65,013 (median) and $85,340 (average) as of September 2025.
+According to the 2021 Census, household incomes in Dayboro SA2 rank at the 87th percentile with a weekly income of $2,378.
+The earnings profile shows that 31.9% of the population falls within the $1,500 - $2,999 income range.
+This is similar to the broader area where 33.3% occupy this range.
+A substantial proportion of high earners (37.5%) have incomes above $3,000 per week, indicating strong economic capacity in the suburb.
+After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income